Prevalence and Clinical Characteristics of Hereditary Colorectal Cancer in Brunei Darussalam: A Retrospective Study

 Abstract

-Introduction: Hereditary colorectal cancers (CRC) are associated with early age of disease onset and high risks of developing other cancers.
-In this study, we estimate the prevalence of hereditary CRC over a 6-year period, and report the socio-demographics and clinical profile of patients in Brunei Darussalam.
+Introduction: Hereditary colorectal cancer (CRC) is associated with early disease onset and an increased risk of developing other malignancies.
+This study aimed to estimate the prevalence of hereditary CRC over a six-year period and report the sociodemographic and clinical profiles of affected patients in Brunei Darussalam.

-Methods: A retrospective study of data from 146 patients diagnosed with CRC from January 2017 to December 2022 was obtained from The Brunei Cancer Centre.
-Suspected or confirmed hereditary CRC patients were flagged from the 146 cases based on microsatellite instability (MSI) assay testing, immunohistochemistry (IHC) four-panel staining on mismatch repair (MMR) genes MLH1, MSH2, MSH6, and PMS2, and BRAFV600E test results.
+Methods: This retrospective review of data from 146 patients diagnosed with CRC between January 2017 and December 2022 was conducted at The Brunei Cancer Centre.
+Suspected or confirmed hereditary CRC cases were identified from the 146 cases based on microsatellite instability (MSI) assay testing, immunohistochemistry (IHC) four-panel staining for mismatch repair (MMR) genes MLH1, MSH2, MSH6, and PMS2, and BRAFV600E test results.

-Conclusion: 7.5% of patients of CRC cases seen at a tertiary cancer centre over a 6-year period was found to have “suspected” or “confirmed” hereditary CRC.
-The lack of genetic testing performed in local settings may indicate that the actual prevalence may be higher.
+Conclusion: This study found that 7.5% of CRC cases seen at a tertiary cancer center over a six-year period were suspected or confirmed to be hereditary.
+The lack of widespread genetic testing in local settings suggests that the actual prevalence of hereditary CRC in Brunei Darussalam might be higher.
+Further research into genetic testing and early screening strategies for hereditary CRC is needed.

 Introduction